olga-mir/k8s/README.md

 Cluster config is generated using jsonnet and then passed as one `cluster.yaml` file to kOps to create the cluster.
 Start by providing cluster params such as name and kOps bucket by copying `clusterConfig/mgmt/overlays/template.libsonnet` to `clusterConfig/mgmt/overlays/mgmt.libsonnet` and editing placeholder values.
-See [clusterConfig README](clusterConfig/README.md) and below section about CAPI for more information.

 Generate and inspect the `cluster.yaml`:
 ```